cdznd/social-media-nextjs-graphql-app/README.md

 # Social Media Next.js GraphQL Application

 A modern social media application built with Next.js, GraphQL, and Material-UI.
-This application provides a powerful platform for social networking with user authentication, friendship mechanism, likes, comments, notifications and a responsive interface.
+The project features multiple feeds, including a private feed for friends' posts, an explore feed for public posts, and a profile feed, all with search and filtering functionalities.
+It also includes a friendship system, notifications, and post interactions such as likes and comments.
+Project Deployed using <a href="https://vercel.com/">Vercel</a> and a Postgres <a href="https://railway.com/">Railway</a> database.

 ## 🚀 Features